About "that little bit of help"

 Wye is most fortunate to have many informal volunteer-led networks, and a culture of active neighbourliness.
 These established, but ad hoc networks continue to do a good job of supporting older people and countering loneliness with social engagements, meals and a variety of activities.
 However, budgets are under increasing pressure, and dedicated carers, friends and neighbours are getting older.

 Our Place Wye aims to support and reinforce these voluntary networks, and help them to counter the serious negative impacts that loneliness and social isolation have on health and wellbeing.
 Carers, people who are in good physical health, but isolated, and those who have few health problems or social care needs will also benefit.

-Leader of Kent County Council and the County Councils Network Spokesman for Health and Social Care Integration said:
+Cllr Paul Carter CBE, the former leader of Kent County Council and the County Councils Network Spokesman for Health and Social Care Integration said:

 "At the risk of sounding over the top, we might just be standing on the cusp of new era for health and social care integration, with Counties in the vanguard of establishing a new way of working for the sole purpose of delivering better health and social care services for residents at a time of reduced funding.

 The unprecedented financial pressures facing local authorities and the demand-led pressures created by an ageing population mean we fundamentally have to change the way care and support is provided..."